NOMINATIONS FOR TJC’S COMMUNITY HEALTHCARE HEROES

 · Adults can help!
 Friends and family can, of course, send in a nomination as well.

 Submissions should include a photo of the child and their nominee with the nominee’s name, the child’s name, phone number, and address.
 (We apologize, but photos cannot be returned).
-Submissions should be mailed to Tennessee Justice Center, 211 7th Ave N. #100, Nashville, TN 37219, or you can email your nominations to email@example.com and include a digital picture of the child and the nominee.
-Nominations must be received by April 17th, 2018.
+Parents must send an entry release form with their child’s drawing, photo, or essay.
+Submissions should be mailed to Tennessee Justice Center, 211 7th Ave N. #100, Nashville, TN 37219, or you can email your nominations to firstname.lastname@example.org and include a digital picture of the child and the nominee.
+Submissions for 2020 Community Mothers of the Year will open in January 2020.
+Tune in then to submit someone you think deserves to be nominated!

 Though Barbara has taken care of and provided for her grandsons– Justin, Andrew, and Nathan– their whole lives, she became their legal guardian in January 2012.
 The kids say that without their grandmother, whom they call “Nanna,” they would have been separated and placed in foster homes.